A Walk to Remember (EP)

-A Walk to Remember is the debut extended play by South Korean singer Yoona.
+A Walk to Remember is the debut Korean extended play by South Korean singer Yoona.
 The EP was released digitally and physically on May 30, 2019, by SM Entertainment, to celebrate her 29th birthday.
 "Summer Night", featuring indie singer 20 Years of Age, was released as a single.

 Background and release

-On May 24 it was released that Im Yoon-ah will have her Korean debut EP "A Walk To Remember" with title track Summer Night on May 30, 2019.
+On May 24 it was announced that Im Yoon-ah will release her Korean debut EP "A Walk To Remember" with title track Summer Night on May 30, 2019.

 Concept images were released from May 22 to May 27 and the music video teaser for "Summer Night" was released on May 27.

 The music video, together with the EP, was released on May 30.

 Singles

 The song "Deoksugung Stonewall Walkway" featuring 10cm was released on March 11, 2016, as part of SM Station Season 1.

 The song "When The Wind Blows" was released on September 8, 2017, as part of SM Station Season 2.

 The song "To You" was released on May 13, 2018, the song was written by Im Yoon-ah and composed by Lee Sang-soon during Hyori's Homestay 2.